 What is the outlook (prognosis)?

-For most people with NAFLD, the condition does not progress beyond simple fatty liver or NASH.
+For most people with non-alcoholic fatty liver disease (NAFLD), the condition does not progress beyond simple fatty liver or non-alcoholic steatohepatitis (NASH).
 Cirrhosis - a condition where normal liver tissue is replaced by a lot of scar tissue (fibrosis) - and serious liver problems do not develop in most cases.
 The condition may reverse and even go away by weight loss (if you are overweight or obese) or with good control of diabetes (if diabetes is the cause).

 It is estimated that, on average: